North Bay and Area

 Printer Friendly Version

-The following is a list of some of the research studies currently being conducted in Canada.
-Each study calls for participants for an ASD-related study.
+The following is a list of some of the ASD research studies currently being conducted in Canada and abroad.
+Each study calls for participants with an ASD diagnosis.

 Prior to posting these research study requests, the submitter must provide Autism Ontario with a copy of their approved Code of Ethics, a Synopsis of the Thesis, a timeline for the posting and details regarding how interested subjects may participate.